MatrixAINetwork/MATRIX_AI/README.md

 - Completed the high-level analysis of functions and application scenarios as regards the Token contracts;

-- As regards the Token contract, we achieved a configurable command line version of automatic contract generation, and it was successfully built
+- As regards the Token contract, we achieved a configurable command line version of automatic contract generation, and it was successfully built;

+- Interactive system for automatic contract generation is now in design